How to Remove Viruses from Your Mac Computer?

 Step 1.
 Go to Apple Menu > System Preferences > Users & Groups.

 Step 2.
 Click on the Login Items tab.
-From there, you can click on ‘-‘to remove suspicious login items.
+From there, you can click on ‘-‘ to remove suspicious login items.

 5. Clear Browser Cache

 Browser cache can also store infected ads or files on your MacBook.
-This can make your web browsers run slow and redirect to malicious websites.
+This can make your web browsers run slowly and redirect to malicious websites.
 So, you should frequently clean your web browser cache.

 In Safari, launch the app and then click on the Clear History > Select All History from the dropdown list.
 And then click on the Clear History button.